IPv6/sketchfab-scene-exporter/README.md

 Compatibility
 ---------------------
-Tested and working on Chrome + TamperMonkey and Opera + ViolentMonkey.
+Works ONLY on Firefox + Greasemonkey.